HardlyDifficult/Crypto/Tutorials/Decentraland/JukeBox.md

 Add the art and sounds for our app to the project's directory.

-Download the [model and music](https://github.com/hardlydifficult/DecentralandJukebox/raw/master/Jukebox.zip) or use your own of course.
+Download the [model and music](https://github.com/hardlydifficult/DecentralandJukebox/raw/master/Jukebox.zip) we've selected or use your own of course.

-## Add Jukebox to the scene
+## Add the Jukebox to the Scene

-Modify `scene.tsx`, removing everything between the scene tags and then adding a glfx model:
+Modify `scene.tsx`, removing everything between the scene tags and then adding a gltf model:

 ```typescript
 <scene>